Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Computational results

 To investigate this issue for our S\&P~500 data we show in Table~\ref{table6} the out-of-sample performance for both subset SSD and standard SSD when we have no sector constraints imposed on the choice of in-sample portfolio.
 Having no sector constraints is equivalent to setting $\delta^L_k =0~\text{and}~\delta^U_k=1~ k=1,\ldots,K$ in Equation~(\ref{eqjebdelta}).

 Comparing the results in Table~\ref{table6} with the corresponding results in Table~\ref{table2} we have that for the four performance measures (FV, CAGR, Sharpe and Sortino) where higher values are better each of the four strategies in Table~\ref{table2} exhibit better performance than they do in Table~\ref{table6}.
-Across the four measures and four strategies each and every one of the 16 values in Table~\ref{table2} are better than the corresponding values in Table~\ref{table6}.
+Across these four measures and four strategies each and every one of the 16 values in Table~\ref{table2} are better than the corresponding values in Table~\ref{table6}.

 With regard to Vol and MDD (where lower values are better) the performance is more mixed.
-Across the two measures and four strategies exactly half of the eight values are better in Table~\ref{table2}, half are better in Table~\ref{table6}.
+Across these two measures and four strategies half of the eight values are better in Table~\ref{table2}, half are better in Table~\ref{table6}.

-On balance however it seems reasonable to claim that, for the S\&P~500 data that we have examined, imposing sector constraints results in improved out-of-sample performance, irrespective of the strategy adopted.
+\textbf{\emph{On balance however it seems reasonable to conclude that, for the S\&P~500 data that we have examined, imposing sector constraints results in improved out-of-sample performance, irrespective of the strategy adopted.}}